Last updated 03/06/2021 at 11:00

 There are four Chief Medical Officers in the UK, one to represent each nation.
-In Scotland, Dr Catherine Calderwood is our Chief Medical Officer, and they are responsible for improving the mental and physical well-being of the people who live in the country.
-They have been giving information and advice to people who work in the NHS, as well as the public, about COVID-19.
+In Scotland, Dr Gregor Smith is the interim Chief Medical Officer (appointed on 6th April 2020), and they are responsible for improving the mental and physical well-being of the people who live in the country.
+The CMO gives information and advice to people who work in the NHS, as well as the public, about COVID-19.

 Coronavirus Act (formerly Coronavirus Bill)

 The Coronavirus Act is a law that came into effect on the 25th of March 2020.
 Its purpose is to give the UK Government emergency powers to deal with the coronavirus pandemic.
 It includes powers to:

 - recruit NHS staff and social workers more quickly

 - relax certain regulations to ease the burden on key workers such as NHS staff

 - stop public gatherings in line with the measures introduced on the 23rd March

 - force businesses such as shops and restaurants to close

 The Act is a temporary, emergency law put in place for up to two years, but may be extended if required.
 You can find out more about the Act on the gov.scot website.